neurospin/pypreprocess/README.rst

 **pypreprocess** is a collection of python scripts for preprocessing (motion correction, spatial normalization, smoothing, etc.) fMRI data using nipype's SPM and FSL interfaces.
-It also contains utilities for automatic QA like registration checks (using nipy.labs), and html report generation (using tempita and jquery).
+It also contains utilities for automatic QA like registration checks (using nipy.labs), and template-based html report generation using (tempita, jquery, and home-grown css).

 Check out the wiki at https://github.com/neurospin/pypreprocess/wiki.